isc-projects/stork/doc/install.rst

 - CentOS 8
 - MacOS 11.3*

-Note that MacOS is not and will not be officially supported.
-Many developers on ISC's team use Macs, so the goal is to keep Stork buildable on this platform.
+MacOS is not and will not be officially supported.
+However, many developers on ISC's team use Macs, so the intention is to keep Stork buildable on this platform.

-The Stork Server and agents are written in the Go language; the server uses a PostgreSQL database.
+``Stork Server`` and ``Stork Agent`` are written in the Go language; the server uses a PostgreSQL database.
 In principle, the software can be run on any POSIX system that has a Go compiler and PostgreSQL.
-It is likely the software can also be built on other modern systems, but for the time being ISC's testing capabilities are modest.
+It is likely the software can also be built on other modern systems, but
+ISC's testing capabilities are modest.
 We encourage users to try running Stork on other OSes not on this list and report their findings to ISC.

 Installation Prerequisites